alf-arv/Bmp-transformer/README.md

 2) Choose file with the button 'Choose file...'
 3) Check 'Use original dimensions' to do so, otherwise specify new dimensions using the available inputs.
 Rescaling can be done by inputting a float value in the scale input.
 4) Press 'Transform'
+5) The transformed picture is outputted in alongside the original with the ending *_tr*

 This application takes all common file formats (jpeg, png, tif, jp2 and bmp among others) and outputs a 3 layer bitmap image with bit depth 24.